About Student Written Work

 - Minor Writing Credit.
 Work submitted for Minor Writing Credit may be an ordinary course paper, brief, or other written work, and does not require a revision in response to the faculty supervisor’s comments.
 The expected length and scope of the paper, however, should be otherwise comparable to that required by a paper that serves as the primary basis of evaluation for a two-credit seminar.

 - LL.M.
 Writing Credit.
 The LL.M. writing requirement may differ from the Major and Minor Writing Credits required of J.D. students.
 LL.M. candidates must complete and submit a research paper based on the student’s original legal research, and must be worth at least two points of academic credit.
 This paper may be prepared for a seminar or as supervised research registered as “Research for the LL.M.
 Degree.”
+More information on writing credit for LL.M. students can be found here.

 - Supervised Research.
 Students wishing to earn academic point credit outside the confines of a regularly scheduled course offering should register for Supervised Research.
 Credit may be earned by writing a research paper or its substantial equivalent under the supervision of any faculty member, including visiting and adjunct faculty.
 The number of credits earned for supervised research should depend on the amount of work that the project entails.
 (For example, a paper that will require work comparable to that required by a two-credit seminar should be awarded two points of credit.